iFryno/Various-PowerShell-Scripts/README.md

 A collection of useful PowerShell scripts that don't require a dedicated repository.

-## Description

-These PowerShell scripts simplify system tweaks and enhance functionality.

 ## Available Scripts

 **Black Theme:** Applies a true black theme to Windows.